getsolus/solus-site.github.io/content/blog/2015/06/2015-06-18-status-update-2/index.md

 #### Where We're At

 We're actually in an awesome position now.
-Packages are being continously maintained and included with no bottleneck or bus factor, a centralised developer workflow exists, and we're screaming through our workload with impressive velocity.
+Packages are being continuously maintained and included with no bottleneck or bus factor, a centralised developer workflow exists, and we're screaming through our workload with impressive velocity.

 An enormous plus for many users: Steam is coming to Solus very soon! **Most of the emul32 work is done**, ready to start syncing into our repositories.
 Once